Christina M. Hassler

 Publications & Events

-- Quoted, “Some Attorneys Not Yet Sold on ‘Rocket Docket’ Comp Regs,” Buffalo Law Journal, December 11, 2008
+- Quoted in, “Some Attorneys Not Yet Sold on ‘Rocket Docket’ Comp Regs,” Buffalo Law Journal, December 11, 2008

 - Keynote Speaker, Buffalo Claims Association: NAP MTG, Buffalo, NY, March 2016